-- (3) Mitchell Godfrey serves as a consultant to the Company and all compensation paid to Mr. Godfrey was in payment for his services as a consultant.
-Mr. Godfrey does not receive any director fees or options for his service as a director. - (4) Mr. Deedrick joined the Board in September 2012.
+(3) Mitchell Godfrey serves as a consultant to the Company and all compensation paid to Mr. Godfrey was in payment for his services as a consultant.
+Mr. Godfrey does not receive any director fees for his service as a director.